codeogram/discord-gym-bot/README.md

 # discord-gym-bot
-Discord bot for tracking and displaying gym visits with your friends
+A Discord bot for tracking and displaying gym visits in a server.
+Ideal if you want to easily keep track of your gym progress, and motivate both yourself and others.

 ## List of commands

-!addme -- adds yourself to the database
+**!addme** -- adds yourself to the database

-!sesh -- record a gym session for yourself in the database
+**!sesh** -- record a gym session for yourself in the database

-!all -- displays all user data
+**!all** -- displays all user data

-!graph -- show your gym attendance on a calendar
+**!graph** -- show your gym attendance on a calendar

-!graph @person -- show the specified person's gym attendance on a calendar
+**!graph @person** -- show the specified person's gym attendance on a calendar

-!lookup -- look up how many times you have been to the gym
+**!lookup** -- look up how many times you have been to the gym

-!lookup @person -- look up how many times the specified person has gone to the gym
+**!lookup @person** -- look up how many times the specified person has gone to the gym

-!lastvisit -- look up when you last went to the gym
+**!lastvisit** -- look up when you last went to the gym

-!lastvisit @person -- look up the specified person's last visit to the gym
+**!lastvisit @person** -- look up the specified person's last visit to the gym

 ## Example of command usage